Top 5 False Nutrition Claims You Need To Know

 But there are many types of polyunsaturated fats and they are not all the same.

 Generally, we have both Omega-3 fatty acids and Omega-6 fatty acids.

-Omega-3s are anti-inflammatory and lower your risk of many diseases related to inflammation.
+Omega-3s are anti-inflammatory and they lower your risk of many inflammation-related diseases.
 Humans actually need to get Omega-6s and Omega-3s in a certain ratio.
 If the ratio is too high in favor of Omega-6, it can cause problems.

 By far the biggest sources of Omega-6 in the modern diet are processed seed and vegetable oils like soybean, corn and sunflower oils.

 Throughout evolution, humans never had access to such an abundance of Omega-6 fats.
 It is unnatural for the human body.

 Eat your Omega-3s and consider supplementing with cod fish liver oil, but avoid the industrial seed and vegetable oils.

 5. Sugar is Unhealthy Because it Contains “Empty” Calories